 b. information that you provide at the time of registering for an account to purchase Products via or through the Website.
 We may also store information relating to any Products that you purchase; and

 c. any information (including your location, your handset type, your UDID (unique handset code), your e-mail address and your mobile phone number) you or your mobile device provides to us at the time that you download or install an App and each time you use an App to add value to your use of the App; and

 2. payment information provided by you, for example, on placing an order for a Product available on the Website.
 This may include the last four digits of the credit or debit card with which you make your payment.
 However, the payment provider that we use will obtain all of your payment information in relation to an order that you place on the Website.

-We use the information collected for the purpose of sending you our weekly journal and other information about us, the Website, Products and sales promotions, fulfilling any order for a Product that you make through or via the Website, to allow you to access any information or services that we may provide through an App, in case we have any queries and for our record keeping.
+We use the information collected for the purpose of sending you emails to which you may subscribe and emails with or about other information about us as well as to properly make available to you the Website, Products and sales promotions, fulfilling any order for a Product that you make through or via the Website, to allow you to access any information or services that we may provide through an App, in case we have any queries and for our record keeping.
 We may also use that data to prove payment for a Product that you order through or via the Website and deliver that Product to you.
 We also use that data to inform you when a Product is about to be delivered.